metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_setup_atom_for_contributing_docs.md

 ### Markdown Image Helper

+This package allows you to easily upload and insert images into markdown pages.

 1. press `Ctrl + Shift + P` to open search
 1. search for "install packages and themes"
 1. click on `Settings View: install packages and themes`